 A hybrid event strategy will enable organizers to build up their audience with online participants while hosting smaller live audiences.

-But because they include face-to-face and virtual participants, hybrid events come with their own unique set of planning challenges.
+However because they include face-to-face and virtual participants, hybrid events come with their own unique set of planning challenges.

 As a planner, we know the decision to host face-to-face guests might be one of the most important choices you’ll ever make.